#CrowdCymru digital archives volunteer project

 The idea for the project was born from a need to demonstrate that as project partners we were endeavouring to taking a swift, proactive, and collaborative approach to modernise our services to meet the ambitious roadmap of the Welsh Government’s Digital Strategy of Wales which aims to “improve the lives of everyone through collaboration, innovation and better public services”.

-We harnessed the exceptional knowledge of individuals across Wales – and beyond- to help us improve the information about our collections.
+We are harnessing the exceptional knowledge of individuals across Wales – and beyond- to help improve the information about our collections.

-Using a newly created bi-lingual online platform developed by the National Library of Wales, we invited volunteers to tag, index and transcribe documents to make them more accessible for researchers.
+Using a bi-lingual online platform developed by the National Library Wales, we invite volunteers to tag, index and transcribe documents to make them more accessible for researchers.

-This process equipped more people with the digital skills they now need to remain well-connected across their communities and to develop these skills to take full advantage in seeking opportunities in the workplace and for wellbeing.
-Moreover, we have paved the way for archives services to develop new models for remote volunteering without the need to travel that support the Welsh Government’s ambition to reduce our carbon footprint.
-Our volunteer numbers totalled ninety and although the majority came from Wales, we also had sign-ups from USA, Canada, Australia & South Korea.
+This process is equipping more people with the digital skills they now need to remain well-connected across their communities and to develop these skills to take full advantage in seeking opportunities in the workplace and for wellbeing.
+Moreover, we are paving the way for archives services to develop new models for remote volunteering without the need to travel that support the Welsh Government’s ambition to reduce our carbon footprint.
+Our volunteers mostly come from Wales, but we also have sign-ups from USA, Canada and Australia.

-You can find out more about the project, and the activities undertaken, through the links below.
+Find out more about the project, and activities undertaken, through the links below.

 All content is licensed under a Creative Commons Attribution 4.0 International License

-• At the end of the project, we asked our volunteers to tell us – in a ‘One Minute Wonder’ - about their favourite document, image or collection. #Crowd Cymru: One-Minute-Wonders
+• At the end of our National Heritage Lottery funded phase, we asked our volunteers to tell us – in a ‘One Minute Wonder’ - about their favourite document, image or collection. #Crowd Cymru: One-Minute-Wonders

 Archives Wales